Robbery (1985 film): Plot

 Major Bill Taylor (John Sheerin), leader of a fictitious Australian SAS-like regiment, is in charge of a hush-hush training exercise that goes wrong and is made to take leave (and the section disbanded) while the dust settles.
 He has a meeting at a gentlemen's club with retired Lt.
 Russ Stephenson (Tony Rickards) who tells him about regular meet-ups of bookmakers at the Club where they quietly settle accounts, totalling millions of dollars.
-Taylor recruits Shaw, Banks, Peters and Williams (Tim Hughes, Jonathon Sweet, Stan Kouros and Peter Fisher), all ex-commandos and missing the action; they train for the heist which has been planned by Taylor.
+Taylor recruits Shaw, Banks, Peters and Williams (Tim Hughes, Jonathan Sweet, Stan Kouros and Peter Fisher), all ex-commandos and missing the action; they train for the heist which has been planned by Taylor.

 Taylor and two others steal weapons from a gun shop while the others create diversions: blasting the door of an electricity substation and smashing jeweller's shop windows.
 They subsequently holdup a small city bank, "for working capital", but mostly as a training exercise.

 Meanwhile, police chief Murray (Richard Meikle) is frustrated through getting no leads on suspected crime boss Michael Webster (Rhys McConnochie), suspecting a leak in his own office.
 He personally tasks attractive young D.I.
 Joan Pearson (Regina Gaigalas) to investigate Webster through his henchman, eligible bachelor Noel Jenkins (Joseph Spano), pledging her to secrecy on account of the likely informer.

 Taylor's men break into the Club in the "wee small hours" of the race day and camp in the fire escape.
 Eight hours later the bookies' takings are delivered by security men, who are overpowered by Taylor and company, who make off with the loot.
 There is little sympathy shown by either police or crooks for the bookies, who are clearly understating their losses.

 Murray is put in charge of the investigation, and the unnamed informer (Greg Curran), passes police intelligence to Webster.
 Pearson, who has begun sleeping with Jenkins, overhears and now has confirmation of the informer's existence.

 Taylor is careful – when counting the money he abstracts bundles of sequential notes for destruction, the remainder (some $6 million) is to be warehoused overseas for several years, and in the meantime they are to act normally.
 Shaw, who is given the destruction job, surreptitiously pockets a bundle.
 His free-spending is noticed by the underworld; he is picked up by Jenkins and is tortured to death by Webster's men but reveals nothing.

 Taylor and the remainder of his team are out for revenge.
 They break into Webster's hideout under the nose of a police stakeout, and not noticed by Webster's lookout (he is watching a movie — The FJ Holden).
 Leaving no trace, they execute the gang after extracting a confession to Shaw's murder, and dispose of the bodies in a blazing car explosion.
 They leave for a comfortable life overseas; the police are content to leave them alone.